-To start, here are links to a large number of English 11+ tips and tests to meet all your 11 Plus English exams needs.
+To start, here are links to a large number of English 11 plus tips and tests.
+These will meet all your 11 Plus English exams needs.

 Note this might sound like obvious advice.
 However, many verbal items may have one crucial word that’s easy to misinterpret.
 So, do look for words such as all, some, most.

 - Interpret key word meanings carefully

 Also, you must remember that easier verbal reasoning test formats ask test takers to interpret individual word meanings.

 11 Plus English Comprehension tip 1 – Key words

 Watch out for certain key words and phrases in either the passage or question (or both!).
 These key words often act as the link between different pieces of information.
 In many cases they qualify the information that has been given.
 When you come across key words in passages and questions you need to focus on their precise meanings.
 You are being tested on reinterpreting the passage so ask yourself: do exactly the same emphasis in both the passage and question?

 Contrast words and phrases (e.g. however, although, but, alternatively, whereas, despite, rather, unless, instead, while and nevertheless). used to highlight differences are these contrast words: yet, at the same time and conversely.
 These make a transition between two clauses, or parts of a sentence.

 11 Plus English Comprehension tip 3 – Propositions